Deterministic Policy Gradient for Reinforcement Learning with Continuous Time and State: Algorithm Design and Analysis

-\begin{rmk}[effect of $1/h$ scaling] Note that in \Cref{eq:semi_grad_seq}, we omit the $1/h$ factor in contrast to \Cref{eq:semi_grad}.
+\begin{rmk}[Effect of $1/h$ scaling] Note that \eqref{eq:semi_grad_seq} drops the $1/h$ factor in contrast to \eqref{eq:semi_grad}.
 This modification is crucial for preventing the variance from blowing up.
-If we were to remove the $1/h$ factor in \Cref{eq:semi_grad}, then according to \Cref{prop:var_blow_up} the expected gradient $G_{\theta,h}$ would vanish as $h\to 0$.
+If we were to remove the $1/h$ factor in \eqref{eq:semi_grad}, then according to \Cref{prop:var_blow_up} the expected gradient $G_{\theta,h}$ would vanish as $h\to 0$.
 This theoretical inconsistency reveals a fundamental drawback of one-step TD methods in the continuous-time RL framework, which is also verified in our experiments. \end{rmk}